 Martha Hughes Cannon was born in Wales on July 1, 1857.
 Her family converted to the new religion of Mormonism, and in 1860, emigrated to the United States seeking religious freedom.
 Along their long journey by ship, train, and wagon, Hughes’ younger sister died of typhoid.
 Hughes’ father died three days after they arrived in the Mormon settlements of Salt Lake City in the Utah territory.
-Throughout her childhood, Hughes saw many people around her die of typhoid, tuberculosis and scarlet fever, which were rampant across the country at the time, and these losses likely inspired her decision to become a doctor and a public health advocate.
+Throughout her childhood, Hughes saw many people around her die of typhoid, tuberculosis and scarlet fever, infectious diseases which were rampant across the country at the time, likely inspiring her decision to become a doctor and a public health advocate.

 In 1888, after returning to Utah, Hughes Cannon established the state’s first nurse’s training school.
-She also became a leader in the Woman’s Suffrage Association, and spoke at suffrage conferences across the country, alongside Susan B. Anthony and Elizabeth Cady Stanton.
+She also became a leader in the women’s suffrage movement, and spoke at conferences across the country, alongside prominent suffragists such as Susan B. Anthony and Elizabeth Cady Stanton.

 While in office, Hughes focused on legislation to improve Utah’s public health.
 She immediately established Utah’s first board of health, through which she created laws to restrict the spread of epidemics, control water and air pollution, and create safer work environments for women and girls.
 Hughes Cannon also established Utah’s first school for the deaf and blind.
 While serving both as a senator and on the board of health, she continued treating patients at her private practice.